szaumoor/ZSTweaks/ZSTweaks/README.md

 Overall, these changes may increase difficulty slightly, as creatures with player-usable classes may have a slight HP boost, and the same goes for strength bonuses, though this is compensated by the fact you get the same bonuses.
 Ditto for some of the proficiency changes.

+**Component 1546:** Make the different shield types more distinct and optionally change shield usability

+(Yet) Another thing that annoys me in the game is that there's not much difference to speak of between the different types of shields.
+Normally, medium shields provides AC bonus across the board, while Tower Shields add a bonus to missile, small shields lack missile bonus, and bucklers lack missile and piercing.
+It lacks more nuance that I would prefer and as such it's reworked in the following manner:

+- **Tower** Shields: The base armor class is always 1 point above other shields of their class.
+However, they're big and clunky, which means it also cause a -1 penalty to THAC0 and Saves vs. Breath.
+It also inflicts a penalty of -2 to Speed Factor and reduces movement speed by 20%.
+- Medium Shields: Inflict a -1 penalty to Speed Factor and Saves vs. Breath, and reduce movement speed by 10%.
+- Small Shields: At even enchantment level above 0, they compensate their lack of AC bonus vs. missile by 1.
+For example, a hypothetical +6 small shield would grant +6 Armor class, but only +3 vs. missile.
+- Bucklers: At even enchantment level above 0, they compensate their lack of AC bonus vs. piercing by 1.
+For example, a hypothetical +6 buckler would grant +6 Armor class, but only +3 vs. piercing.
+Additionally, the shields can be used to parry opponents 10% of the time when hit, inflicting if a save vs Breath is failed (enchantment level adds penalties) 1d2+bonus crushing damage, which levels non-massive opponents with a -15% damage susceptibility (if they aren't immune) and -2 armor class penalty for half a round.
+If my finesse component is installed with the buckler component included, thieves can do this 20% of the time instead.

+Optionally, there are also options in the configuration file to achieve the following:
+- Make all shields usable by all classes (off by default)
+- Only single-classed fighter classes can use Tower Shields (on by default)
+- Only fighter classes (single classed, multiclasses, or dual classed) can use Tower Shields (off by default)
+- Thieves and bards can use Small Shields (on by default)
+- Thieves and Bards can use Small and Medium Shields (off by default)
+- Wizards can use bucklers (on by default)

+**Component 1547:** Make Protection from Undead scrolls less overpowered but still invaluable vs. undead

+This scroll makes undead completely ignore you, which is frankly quite silly and not very interesting.
+It's like asking for cheesy gameplay.
+Instead, it does the following:

+- Undead will acknowledge you, but...
+- You're immune to vampiric domination attempts
+- You're immune to paralytic touches of ghouls, ghasts, and liches
+- You're immune to level drain
+- +2 bonus to saves vs. Death/Paralysis/Poison
+- Undead hitting the user will be rebuked, taking 1d4+1 magic damage (half if saved vs. Spell), and be scared away for 2 rounds if they fail their save.
+The latter effect can only affect them once per turn.
+- Lasts for 12 hours, similar to IWDEE

 </details>

 ---